kuwala-io/kuwala/README.md

 ---

-## Using existing connectors
+## Using existing pipelines

-To use our published connectors clone this repository and navigate to ```kuwala-connectors```.
-There is a separate README for each connector on how to get started with it.
+To use our published pipelines clone this repository and navigate to [```kuwala-pipelines```](https://github.com/kuwala-io/kuwala/tree/master/kuwala-pipelines).
+There is a separate README for each pipeline on how to get started with it.

-We currently have the following connectors published:
+We currently have the following pipelines published:
-- ```population-density```: Detailed population and demographic data
+- [```population-density```](https://github.com/kuwala-io/kuwala/tree/master/kuwala-pipelines/population-density): Detailed population and demographic data